grumpyjames/birding-almanac/features/a-200-bird-year/part-26-cape-wrath.md

 Pronoun guidance: AB1's loon-fu is insufficient.
 This post covers the events of July 2nd, 2018.

 Editor's note: this was another ridiculously good day.
-Prepare yourself.

 #### Early morning mustelids